Six months since being declared a pandemic, evidence mounts of how Covid-19 hits minorities and indigenous peoples hardest – New briefing

 Note to editors:

-- Access the new briefing here.
+- Access the new briefing in English and in Arabic here.

 - The author, Rasha Al Saba, is the Middle East and North Africa Programmes Officer at Minority Rights Group International.
 Her work centres on minority rights advocacy and civil society capacity building.
 She has over 8 years of experience working in fields of public health and human rights with a focus on women, minorities, and refugees in the MENA region.
 She holds a master’s degree in Global Health from Kings College London.